Porthmeor Programme - Studio Based

 Ruth

-After literally years considering this programme, I’ve taken the plunge and couldn’t be happier with it.
-I’ve loved the connection with my new colleagues and the mentoring sessions were so supportive.
+After literally years considering this programme, I’ve taken the plunge and couldn’t be happier with the programme.
+I’ve loved the connection with my new colleagues and the mentoring session was so supportive.
 I can’t wait to go again.

 FAQs